tejaskawde/Logs-Monitoring.sh/README.md

 5. **Monitor Log Activity:**
-The script will start monitoring the specified log file (`/var/log/syslog` by default) in real-time.
+    - The script will start monitoring the specified log file (`/var/log/syslog` by default) in real-time.
 Press `Ctrl+C` to stop monitoring and exit.

+6. **View Summary Report:**
+    - While the script is running, it will periodically generate a summary report of the top 5 error messages based on their occurrence counts.

 ## Customization